CristinaFoltea/AlphabetSoupChallenge/README.md

 # AlphabetSoupChallenge

 How many neurons and layers did you select for your neural network model?
 Why?
+After lots of trial and error I settle on the 2 layer one with 10 the other with 6.
+I was never able to increase the model performance over 53%

 Were you able to achieve the target model performance?
 What steps did you take to try and increase model performance?